✓ Updated May 2026

 Exploring Stari Grad's Ancient Plains

-culturalCycle or walk through the UNESCO-protected Stari Grad Plain, an agricultural landscape meticulously cultivated by the ancient Greeks over 2,400 years ago.
-The stone walls and olive groves remain largely unchanged, offering a profound connection to millennia of human history and agricultural ingenuity.
+culturalCycle or walk through the UNESCO-protected Stari Grad Plain, an agricultural landscape continuously cultivated since the ancient Greeks arrived in the 4th century BC.
+Marvel at the remarkably preserved stone walls and olive groves, a living testament to millennia of human endeavor.

 Best time: Apr-Oct